How do I create a Formula quiz question with a single variable?

 View Possible Solutions

-You can provide feedback for the question by clicking a feedback bubble and entering text.
-The bubbles are color-coded to correspond with the type of answer the student provides.
+You can provide feedback for the question by clicking an answer comment field and entering text.
+The comment fields are color-coded to correspond with the type of answer the student provides.
 Green is for correct answer feedback , red is for incorrect answer feedback , and blue is for general question feedback .